-When you’re preparing to have a baby, the last thing you want to think about is what would happen if you or your spouse were to be diagnosed with a terminal illness or pass away.
+When you’ve just had a baby, the last thing you want to think about is what would happen if you or your spouse were to be diagnosed with a terminal illness or pass away.
 But, the reality is that you’re now sharing your life, your assets and your debt with your family, and it’s important to ensure you’re all protected from the unexpected.

 By preparing for the unthinkable with the right insurance cover, you’ll have peace of mind knowing that no matter what happens, the life you’ve worked hard to build for you and your family will be financially protected.

 Don’t leave your lifestyle to chance; find out how easy it can be to safeguard your loved ones and protect yourself from the uncertainties of the future with nib Life Insurance and Income Protection*.
 Get a free quote today to see how affordable getting covered can be.

 *This information is for Australian residents only and may be subject to change.